TheRealBitcoin.org

 How Bitcoin Transactions Occur

 Bitcoin transactions involve digital wallets, which generate unique public and private keys.
 The public key acts as the recipient’s address, while the private key is used to sign transactions securely.
+If you’re new to Bitcoin, setting up a Bitcoin wallet is the first step to sending and receiving transactions.
 Once initiated, the transaction is broadcast to the network, verified by miners, and confirmed on the blockchain.
-This process ensures that transactions are secure, transparent, and irreversible.

 Why Bitcoin Matters Today